 the information that is just too important to delete

 by more current information.
 If you're looking for

 Dr. Murakami continues to be available to consult

-Lyme disease.
+about Lyme disease.
 If you are a physician, or know

-of one who wants to develop a more in-depth understanding of Lyme
+of one who wants to develop a more in-depth understanding

-issues surrounding Lyme with a support
+discuss Lyme and issues surrounding Lyme with a support

 Visit Our Facebook Page!